-The #1 maternity book in the market is getting even better.
-Maternity and Women's Health Care, 11th Edition provides evidence-based coverage of everything you need to know about caring for women of childbearing age.
-Not only does this text emphasize childbearing concerns like newborn care, it also addresses wellness promotion and management of women's health problems.
+The #1 maternity book in the market is getting even better!
+Maternity and Women's Health Care, 11th Edition provides evidence-based coverage of everything your students need to know about caring for women of childbearing age.
+Not only does this text emphasize childbearing concerns like newborn care, it also addresses wellness promotion and management of common women's health problems.
 In describing the continuum of care, it integrates the importance of understanding family, culture, and community-based care.
-Boasting new medication alerts and updated content throughout, this edition covers the new maternal levels of care, and the revised AAP policy on breastfeeding and infant sleep.
+Boasting new medication alerts and updated content throughout, this edition covers the most current forms of emergency contraception, human trafficking, and the revised AAP policy on breastfeeding and infant sleep.

 - Expert authors of the market-leading maternity nursing textbook deliver the most accurate, up-to-date content.